makers-for-life/makair-control-ui/README.md

 ### Building on a ventilator

-Building directly on a ventilator may be found convenient by developers.
-The Raspberry Pis in ventilators run ArchLinux.
+Building directly on a ventilator is convenient for testing purposes while developing.
+The Raspberry Pi boards in ventilators run ArchLinux.
 To build on a ventilator:

 1. Make sure `glibc` is up to date (e.g. by running `pacman -S glibc` as root)
 2. Install the following packages: